UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Why is my internet slower than the advertised Mbps?

 Your internet might be slower than advertised due to Wi-Fi signal loss as it travels through walls, interference from other electronic devices, or simply because your router is outdated.
-Additionally, during peak usage times (like evenings), ISP networks can become congested, temporarily slowing down speeds for everyone in the neighborhood.
+Additionally, during peak usage times, ISP networks can become congested, temporarily slowing down speeds for everyone in the neighborhood.

 About the Author